Wine Festival of Cyprus: Inception and Evolution

 One of the most notable decorations was a seven-metre tall figure of a Cypriot vrakas (traditional wide breeches worn in Cyprus and other parts of Greece), representing a traditional vine grower in local dress.
 The figure, created by artist Giorgos Mavrogenis, was installed opposite the main entrance of the Limassol Public Gardens.
 It became the emblem of the Wine Festival in 1962 and remains in use today.
-Beneath the figure is the motto «Πίννε κρασίν να σιής ζωήν» (“Drink wine to live long”), attributed to Michalis Pitsillides (1920–2008, Cypriot writer, playwright, and poet).
+Beneath the figure is the motto «Πίννε κρασίν να σιής ζωήν» ("Drink wine to live long"), attributed to Michalis Pitsillides (1920–2008, Cypriot writer, playwright, and poet).

 Since its inception, the Wine Festival has become an annual institution, attracting thousands of locals and tourists each year to the Limassol Public Gardens.

 Interruptions

-The festival was suspended in 1964 due to conflict in the Tylliria region, and again in 1974-1977 following Turkey’s invasion of Cyprus in 1974.
+The festival was suspended in 1964 due to conflict in the Tylliria region, and again in 1974-1977 following Turkey's invasion of Cyprus in 1974.
 It resumed in 1978 under municipal stewardship.
+A further disruption came in 2020 and 2021, when public-health measures connected with the COVID-19 pandemic curtailed the event before it returned to its full format in 2022.

 Ancient traditions

-The Limassol Wine Festival is regarded as a modern continuation of ancient Cypriot celebrations connected with winemaking and the worship of Dionysus, god of wine, and Aphrodite, goddess of beauty and love.
-Archaeological finds suggest that wine production on the island dates back to the Chalcolithic period (c.
-3500 BC), while Cypriot wine was already traded across the Mediterranean during the Bronze Age.
-In classical times, writers such as Strabo and Pliny the Elder praised the island’s wines, and mosaics from Paphos depict Dionysus teaching viticulture.
+The Wine Festival is presented as a modern continuation of ancient Cypriot traditions linked to the cult of Dionysus, the Greek god of wine.
+Winemaking on the island is documented from antiquity, and Cypriot wine was traded across the Mediterranean in classical times.

-Festivals in antiquity often combined wine, ritual, and community gathering.
-The Aphrodisia, held in Paphos, involved processions and offerings to Aphrodite, while the Ariadneia, celebrated at Amathus, honoured Ariadne in connection with Dionysus.
-Such events, blending agriculture, devotion, and festivity, form the cultural backdrop that the modern Wine Festival seeks to evoke.